LCAS/CAR-device-CAD-files/README.md

 Depending on the printer setting some fine tuning or post-processing may be necessary for a perfect fit.
 The parts were printed in PLA, but other materials should work as well.
 If printing in ABS, keep in mind that the material will shrink a bit.
+All assembled parts are held in place by friction - no screws or glue is required.

 The case dimensions are 200 x 150 x 75.
 The exact dimension depend on where you meassure - the case is slightly conic, with the top wider than the bottom.